 Frame rates are the real ball game, though.
 60fps is swiftly becoming the expected standard for the new console generation.
 The Series X-optimized Gears 5 runs at locked 60fps in the campaign mode, and it’s a joy to play with beautifully fluid animations (even with all the gore).
 Switch over to multiplayer and this shoots up to 120fps thanks to 120Hz support.
 However, the difference isn’t quite as noticeable as going from 30 to 60fps.

-Gears 5 is something of a special case at launch, though.
 Many games that do support 120Hz drop the resolution from a 4K target to something much lower.
 Call of Duty: Black Ops Cold War, for example, occasionally falls to 1080p.
 This will be a fair trade-off for some, especially online where improved animations can be the difference between hitting a headshot or heading back to spawn.
-For offline games, expect 4K 60fps to be the benchmark, at least until later in the console’s life-cycle.
+For offline games, expect 4K 60fps to be the benchmark.

 The catch is you’ll need a fairly new TV if you want to take full advantage of the Series X’s complete package.
 Variable refresh rates (VRR) and 120Hz support are all reliant on having a TV with HDMI 2.1 support, which is standard for 4K sets from the past year or so, but not before.
 You’ll also need an HDMI 2.1 cable, so props to Microsoft for including one in the box.